course-details-portlet

 Course content

-The course consists of theory in lectures, assignments and computer laboratory work to practice and simulate bio-systems.
+The course consists of theory, assignments and computer laboratory work to practice and simulate bio-systems and artificial intelligence.
 Introduction to modeling and dynamical systems.
-Modeling Michaelis-Menten kinetics, Phosphorylation processes, Hill dynamic, gene regulatory networks (GRN), mass action low, Quasi steady-state, modeling of cellular signal transduction, Introduction to Synthetic biology, modelling gene expression, genetic circuits, motifs such as toggle switch and oscillations in bacteria, feedback and feed-forward motifs, Modeling with Matlab programming, parameter estimation and curve-fitting.
-Big data analysis: network analysis, simulation of networks, Principle component analysis.
+Modeling Michaelis-Menten and monod kinetics, microbial growth and fermentation processes, Phosphorylation processes, Hill dynamic, gene regulatory networks (GRN), mass action low, Quasi steady-state, modeling of cellular signal transduction, Dynamic modeling of Synthetic biology, genetic circuits, motifs such as toggle switch and oscillations in bacteria, feedback and feed-forward motifs.
+The second part of the course: Modeling dynamic equations in real-time, parameter estimation theory and sensitivity analysis.
+Artificial intelligence in practice: Hybrid and grey models, the integration of neural network (machine learning) models to adapt the bio-models to real-life experiments, data learning.
 We will also learn about bio-systems and dynamics: Stability, Bi-stability, limit cycles and oscillations in cellular biology.

 Learning outcome

 At the end of the course the student will be able to develop models of bio-systems, both in molecular (genetic) level and organism level.
+They will be able to apply machine learning and neural network models to update the dynamic models in real-time (learning models).
 The students will understand the effect genetic circuits, and design their own regulating gene circuits.
 They will also understand and will be able to describe dynamical properties such as genetic switches and oscillations.
 They will learn to use models to develop and control cellular and genetic processes.

 Learning methods and activities